 Student concerns are handled through the campus offices having responsibility for the area where the concern is directed.
 Formal complaints must be submitted in writing, signed, and sent to the member of the President's Cabinet responsible for the area where the complaint is directed.
-The College is not obligated to consider complaints that are not in writing, or which are anonymous.
+The College is not obligated to consider anonymous complaints or those that are not in writing.